oscel0t/oscel0t/README.md

-- 👋 Hi, I’m @oscel0t
+- 👋 Hi, I’m Amrit Raj
-- 👀 I’m interested in Wrb Development
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on Open Source
 - 📫 How to reach me (https://www.linkedin.com/in/amrit-raj-arj24120/)